rebelwarrior/numenera/setting/ninth-world.md

 #### Ways into Numenéra
 {:.subtitle.is-4.mt-5.no_toc}
 In Numenera Discovery, they present four ways of using the Ninth World:
-1. Post-Apocalyptic Setting
+1. Post-Apocalyptic Setting (like Mad Max)
-2. Quasi-Medieval Fantasy Setting
+2. Quasi-Medieval Fantasy Setting (like Forgotten Realms)
-3. Weird Horror Setting
+3. Weird Horror Setting (Lovecraftian)
 4. Hopeful New World Setting.
 {:.ml-6}